-Tummy Tuck or Abdominoplasty surgery is designed to correct excessive skin and fat as a result of weight gain or pregnancy.
+Tummy Tuck Surgery or Abdominoplasty surgery is designed to correct loose skin and fat as a result of weight gain or pregnancy.
 Obesity causes the skin to lose its elasticity.
 These conditions may not respond well to diet or exercise if the skin and underlying muscles have been stretched.
 Even some of the thinnest patients have excessive skin that they just can’t remove that a tummy tuck can help with.
 See Tummy Tuck Pictures here.

 Before Your Tummy Tuck Surgery

 We will take a complete medical history and conduct a careful examination to evaluate your general, overall health.
-Patients on a weight-loss plan should be close to their target weight before having tummy tuck or abdominoplasty surgery.
+Patients on a weight-loss plan should be close to their target weight before having tummy tuck surgery.
 Women planning future pregnancies should delay their tummy tuck, as pregnancy may promote further abdominal stretching.
 I consider age, obesity and smoking habits when evaluating a candidate for this procedure.
 Patients who are obese or who smoke are a significantly higher risk of wound healing problems.
 To minimize the possibility of excess bleeding, you will need to avoid taking drugs containing aspirin or any teas, alcohol, or herbal medications.
 You will also be advised to bathe with an antiseptic soap for several days prior to surgery.

 Abdominoplasty surgery is performed using general anesthesia.
 The surgery may take 4-5 hours.